superdaigo/ossec-hids/contrib/debian-packages/README_local_build_ubuntu_arm64.md

-# OSSEC agent local build
+# OSSEC agent local build for Ubuntu Arm64

 The following step describes how to build unofficial OSSEC agent (v3.7.0) for Ubuntu Arm64 servers(18.04, 20.04, 22.04).